This is a comprehensive list of the most popular Nootropics in use today. Here you’ll learn what the nootropic is, what it does and suggested dosages.

 Some concentrated extracts allow you to get the effects of Turmeric in smaller doses.
 Curcuma Longa (root) extract with 95% curcuminoids is dosed at 750 mg 3-times per day.

-L-Tyrosine is also a precursor to thyroxin (the body’s main thyroid hormone).
+L-Tyrosine is also a precursor to thyroxin (your body’s main thyroid hormone).

 You get tyrosine from almonds, bananas, dairy products, eggs, lima beans, oats, poultry and wheat germ.
 Tyrosine hitchhikes on the back of amino acids like tryptophan to cross the blood-brain barrier to enter your brain.